Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Adventures/Elvis Has Left the Building.md

 # Investigation Notes

--   Nobody on the *In Search of the Supernatural* staff thinks the story is real, but the producers want the hunters to unearth an entertaining yarn they can broadcast.
-The worse the hunters’ reputations, the happier the producers are to hire them (for less money).
+-   Nobody on the *In Search of the Supernatural* staff thinks the story is real, but the producers want [[the hunters]] to unearth an entertaining yarn they can broadcast.
+The worse [[the hunters]]’ reputations, the happier the producers are to hire them (for less money).

 -   The tulpas only appear at the White House Bar at midnight when Amy Caulfield is present.
 Nixon asks for a large amount of money in exchange for interviews.
 However, tulpas cannot be recorded by electronic devices.
 The tulpas have only limited information about their historical selves: they only know what Amy knows.
 The tulpas always vanish by 1 a.m.